jsfix-ci/check-drupal-patches/README.md

 For now, this tool is kind of a POC and needs definitely more testing.
 There will be bugs for sure.
 Feel free to open issues (good) and pull requests (better).

-At the moment there's no way to check development versions of dependencies.
+* At the moment there's no way to check development versions of dependencies.
+* For now, remote patches aren't supported, the patchfiles need to be stored locally.

 ## Changelog

+**v0.2.0**
+Switched to more robust patch application method

 **v0.1.3**
 Added version check for NodeJS